-And then overnight, Renee, we had news that former Oregon Senator Mark Hatfield had died.
+ROBERTS: And then overnight, Renee, we had news that former Oregon Senator Mark Hatfield had died.
 And it reminded us of how few lawmakers like him are around now, who could do a deal like that.
-But having said that, there's still a lot of upset here, that S&P is engaging in what amounts to political punditry and can affect the U.S. economy with its punditry.
+But having said that, there's still a lot of upset here, that S is engaging in what amounts to political punditry and can affect the U.S. economy with its punditry.
 And there's not a huge sense that they're calling it straight.
 Some sense that they're making political judgments for political reasons.

-And by the way, Renee, the recommendation of the committee: The government shouldn't pay attention to these ratings agencies.
+MONTAGNE: The government shouldn't pay attention to these ratings agencies.

 MONTAGNE: Well, though intended or not, what political effect do you think this downgrade will have on the president?

 ROBERTS: Oh, it - I think it could be very devastating for him.
 Time magazine has George Washington with a black eye.
 The Republican presidential candidates get to say this is the first time in U.S. history that this has happened, and it's happened under this president.
 Unless he has a magic wand to turn the economy around, President Obama is in for a tough slug over the next year.

 MONTAGNE: You're listening to MORNING EDITION from NPR News.